necolas/react-native-web/README.md

 ## Documentation

 The [UI Explorer](https://necolas.github.io/react-native-web/storybook/)
-interactively documents all the APIs and Components.
+interactively documents all the supported APIs and Components.

 Guides: